Switchport Config Generator

 - BPDU Guard

-- A spanning-tree safety feature that can shut a port when bridge protocol data units are received.
+- A spanning-tree protection feature that can disable a port when bridge protocol data units are received.